A Goal for Eco . Making Sustainable Affordable

 Across the fashion and retail industry value chain, sustainability remains an issue.
 To this end, we have identified our sustainable priorities and initiatives since 2016 and ongoing.

-We started our brand in 2009 as slow producers and even after 12 years, are still making conscious quantities and testing for best fit before commencing production.
-In a market dominated by the convenience of polyester, we take significant effort in our sourcing journey to choose sustainable materials.
-We aim to improve our ratio of natural-to-synthetic fibres from 70%-30% currently to 100% recycled, repurposed or sustainably-sourced by 2030, if not sooner.
+We started our brand in 2009 as slow producers and, even after 12 years, are still making conscious quantities and testing for best fit before commencing production.
+In a market dominated by the convenience of polyester, we take a significant effort in our sourcing journey to choose sustainable materials.
+We aim to improve our ratio of natural-to-synthetic fibers from 90%-10% currently to 100% recycled, repurposed, or sustainably sourced by 2030, if not sooner.

-Since 2016, a significant proportion of our collection has used natural fibres like linen, modal, lyocell and cotton, which improve biodegradability, breathability and comfort.
+Since 2016, a significant proportion of our collection has used natural fibers like linen, modal, lyocell, and cotton, which improve biodegradability, breathability, and comfort.
 To achieve climate-sensitive quality, we explored materials such as Tencel, EcoVero, Solotex, and materials OEKO-TEX® standard.
-We are planning further experiments to recycle synthetic materials such as polyester and nylon to improve the problems presented by their virgin form, to achieve no-iron and wrinkle-free qualities.
+We plan further experiments to recycle synthetic materials such as polyester and nylon to improve the problems presented by their pure form, to achieve no-iron and wrinkle-free qualities.
 Exploring materials derived from pineapple waste for soon-to-launch products.
-We source from Japan, China, Thailand and Indonesia and make it a point to transparently list our material contents so as to enable consumer choices.
+We source from Japan, China, Thailand, and Indonesia and make it a point to list our material contents to enable consumer choices transparently.

-Ruth Flair Dress made in 100% Lenzing Tencel fibre, a renewable and biodegradable fibre derived from wood pulp from sustainably managed forests
+Ruth Flair Dress made in 100% Lenzing Tencel fiber, a renewable and biodegradable fiber derived from wood pulp from sustainably managed forests

-We are experimenting with upcycling unsold clothes, leftover sample fabric and offcuts into new products so as to reduce waste in the process of new product creation.
+We are experimenting with upcycling unsold clothes, leftover sample fabric, and offcuts into new products to reduce waste in the process of new product creation.
 The most successful in this program is our face mask range which uses Solotex offcuts, transforming them into a new and relevant product use case.

-Our customers are able to bring their clothes back for repair so as to extend the garment lifetime, chargeable for a small fee to remunerate workers.
+Our customers can bring their clothes back for repair to extend the garment lifetime, chargeable for a small fee to remunerate workers.

 “Making Sustainable Affordable” Market Research Survey

 We ran a research study with our customers to understand the desirability and price point for sustainable materials and eco-friendly product options from SABRINAGOH.
 We are encouraged that 43.8% of customers surveyed stated they might spend up to 10% more than usual in fabrication costs on a cotton shirt dress.
-Continuing, we aim to make our product options sustainable and affordable even at lower price points as compared to conventional materials, and are looking into case studies to optimise product options and price points further.
-We are also exploring customers’ recycling habits and interest to trade in used / unused clothing, to inform how we can extend our upcycling program.
+Continuing, we aim to make our product options sustainable and affordable even at lower price points as compared to conventional materials.
+We are looking into case studies to optimize product options and price points further.
+We are also exploring customers’ recycling habits and interest to trade in used / unused clothing to inform how we can extend our upcycling program.

 Employee Upskilling & Training

 We owe our success to our employees.
-To show our gratitude, we have invested in their professional development to achieve personal growth, confidence and greater effectiveness in their lives and careers.
-We offer training opportunities, job rotations, specific courses and training in for example customer service and workflow digitisation, employee coaching and mentoring.
+To show our gratitude, we have invested in their professional development to achieve personal growth, confidence, and greater effectiveness in their lives and careers.
+We offer training opportunities, job rotations, specific courses, and training in customer service and workflow digitization, employee coaching, and mentoring.
 We have sought to build development into the culture of our teams and how managers operate.

 We have been working closely with different community groups.
 One of our partners is Hagar Singapore, an international organization serving women and children who have endured extreme abuses.
 We collaborate with them on various projects to restore broken lives and integrate victims back into society, for example, a silk scarf project to raise funds through proceeds.

-Through these efforts, we endeavour to take our role as a fashion producer in the ecosystem seriously, and to participate in the progress of the circular economy starting from our operations in Singapore through small but concrete steps.
+Through these efforts, we endeavor to take our role as a fashion producer in the ecosystem seriously and to participate in the progress of the circular economy, starting from our operations in Singapore through small but concrete steps.
 We are grateful to invite and involve our consumers and partners along this journey to our Goal 2030.

 “TEARS is inspired by Priya experience, who came to Singapore to work as a dancer and was tricked and threatened into sex work.
-14-year-old Priya was later rescued by the police.
-She bravely faced her captors in court and through her time with HAGAR, learnt to speak English, honed several vocational skills and saved up a sum of money working in Singapore.”
+The police later rescued 14-year-old Priya.
+She bravely faced her captors in court and, through her time with HAGAR, learned to speak English, honed several vocational skills, and saved up a sum of money working in Singapore.”